JoseCT-HS/Tendermint-monitoring-alerts/README.md

   rename-command RENAME ""
   rename-command DEBUG ""
   ```
-Once this is done, we can restart the REDIS service
+Once this is done, we can restart the REDIS service.
 ```
 sudo service redis-server restart sudo service redis-server status